alduxvm/DronePilot/README.md

 * mw-hover-controller.py -> Calculate commands to make a Multiwii multicopter hover over a specified x,y,z coordinate.

-* pix-logdata.py -> Script that logs data from a computer vision thread and from a flying multicopter with a Pixhawk.
+* pix-logdata.py -> Script that logs data from a vehicle and a MoCap system.
 DroneApi related.

 * pix-takeoff.py -> Script that makes a pixhawk take off in the most secure way.
 DroneApi related.